AdobeDocs/workfront.en/help/quicksilver/planning/records/manage-records-in-planning-section.md

    >Your Workfront or group administrator must first create the form and add a Planning connection field on it before you can add it to an object.

-1. Click inside the field to add connected records.
-1. Click the downward-pointing arrow inside the field, to select records from the list.
+1. Click inside the field to add connected records, then click the downward-pointing arrow inside the field, to select records from the list.

    ![](assets/planning-connection-field-on-project-with-record-list-open.png)

    >[!TIP]
    >
-   >   You cannot add records to Planning connection fields that are associated with Workfront objects other than the object you selected.
+   >You cannot add records to Planning connection fields that are associated with Workfront objects other than the object you selected when the field was configured.
    >
    >For example, you cannot add records to a Planning connection field created for a Portfolio connection from a Project's custom form.
    >